brpereiraa/TodoApp/README.md

 # Todo App

-Small React project made to further understand and mess with new technologies.
+This is a React project made to further understand new technologies, mostly Tailwind and Typescript.
+Also worked with Json storage and local browser storage to keep the data stored, and Docker for another way to build the app.

 ## Running the app
 You can either run this app with docker or node.
 Whichever way you choose, simply run localhost:3000 afterwards to preview the project.